DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

 [**Forking a repository**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) which allows to copy someone's repo and make changes to that repo without affecting the original.

-Making [Pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) - when you want to tell others about the changes you want to make on the main branch of the remote repository and ask for their review/feedback before you make those changes.
+Taht you can [**make pull requests**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) - when you want to tell others about the changes you want to make on the main branch of the remote repository and ask for their review/feedback before you make those changes.

+That you can raise [**issues**](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues)

 **Git dashboard** which helps to easily navigate to my repositories and see useful information about them.

 Finding my **recent activity* on Git Hub from the Git dashboard

 Finding my **top 10 repositories** I have interracted with - from the Git dashboard